jschwarzwalder/aws-sdk-php/docs/guide/migration.rst

 Key differences:

 - Use the ``Aws\Sdk`` class instead of ``Aws\Common\Aws``.
-- No configuration file.
+- There's no configuration file.
 Use an array for configuration instead.
 - The ``'version'`` option is required during instantiation.
 - Use the ``create<Service>()`` methods instead of ``get('<service>')``.